-Users can be suspended, which means that they are no longer able to sign in and any new support requests you receive from the user are sent to the suspended tickets queue.
-This can be done by either marking tickets as spam, which deletes the ticket and suspends the user at the same time, or by marking the user as suspended in their user profile.
-Agents can suspend end users.
-Administrators can suspend both end users and agents.
+Users can be suspended, which means that they can no longer sign in and any new support requests you receive from them are sent to the suspended tickets queue.

 Suspended users can still chat, but no ticket is created.
-If you want a suspended user to not have the ability to chat, you must ban them from chatting (see Banning visitors from accessing Chat).
+You can prevent a suspended user from chatting by banning them (see Banning visitors from accessing Chat).

 This article contains the following sections: